ericbeland/exception_details/README.md

-# ExceptionDetails
+# Exception Details Gem

-Exception Details extends the Ruby Exception class to give you access to the binding at the time of an exception.
-It also provides convenience methods to inspect all the variables in scope, and to output an informative log string.
+Exception Details extends the Ruby Exception class to capture a binding at Exception-time.
+Exception Details provides convenience methods to inspect all the variables and values from that moment and adds .details to output an informative log string.

+Uses:
+	- Get detail (variables/values) about your Exception circumstances ~without~ reproducing the problem first.
+	- Reduced need to add debug / logging code to find out what went wrong.
+	- Minimize ambiguous errors (which variable was nil?).
+	- A single statement (Exception.details) gives a loggable string (stop repeating exception log string creation)
+  - Get pry level debug knowledge from cron job errors and running system logs without being there.

 ## Installation